-Kevin Robert Brooks noticed that the Exorcist Letter's strange symbolism at the foot of the letter could be rearranged to spell the words, 'To Kill'.
-These obviously are the first two words of this novel, but also the Exorcist Letter contained an extract from the Mikado about a bird, taken from Act II On a tree by a river, a little tom-tit in this case.
+Kevin Robert Brooks noticed that the Asian characters at the foot of the 'Exorcist' letter could be rearranged to spell the words, 'To Kill'.
+These are obviously the first two words of this novel, but the 'Exorcist' letter also contained an extract from The Mikado about a bird, taken from Act II On a tree by a river- a little tom-tit in this case.

-The LAV letters are again present together in the horizontal word SLAVES on the back of the card, but note the three letters at the intersection of the crossed PARADICE and SLAVES running down, they spell RAD,
+The alphabetical letters LAV letters are present together in the horizontal word SLAVES on the back of the card and underlined in the name Paul Averly on the envelope, but note the three letters at the intersection of the crossed PARADICE and SLAVES running vertically - they spell RAD,

 The incorrect spelling of Paul Avery to Averly points towards LEY, to complete the character BOO RADLEY.

 In the novel, a local resident by the name of Stephanie Crawford reported she was woken up one night and saw Boo Radley "looking straight through the window at her..... said his head was like a skull lookin' at her".
 On the tree around the knothole there are the words PEEK A BOO YOU ARE DOOMED.